mohmmedfathi/Computational-Biology-1/README.md

-# :electron: Computational-Biology 1 :pill:
+#  Computational Biology 1 :pill: :desktop_computer: :electron:

 :wave: we make in this project :
 ## **:one: Bovine serum albumin(target-decoy and spectrum alignment) :**